GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

 -   Use the “Save as…” button and save the file on your computer with the “.jpg” extension.
 You can save the file with any name you would like, as long as it has the correction file extension.
-This pulls the raw data from tcp stream 2 out of the pcap and assembles it into a file in the save location.
+This pulls the raw data from TCP stream 2 out of the pcap and assembles it into a file in the save location.
 This file extension lets your computer’s operating system know how to interpret the data (1’s and 0’s) and reassemble them, as well as what types of programs on